ResponsiblyAI/responsibly/docs/word-embedding-bias-metric-analysis.rst

 :math:`A` and :math:`B`,
 because :math:`s(X, Y, A, B)` only sums over :math:`X` and :math:`Y` and doesn't use the mean, in contrast to :math:`s(\vec w, A, B)`.
+Besides, even though the perspective of association between two directions may help us to understand better what WEAT score measure, the original formulation matters to compute the p-value.

 Tolga's direct bias works a bit different.
 Given a biad direction :math:`\vec d`